Pakal Technologies

 Series B in 2025

-Pakal Technologies specializes in the development of IGTO-based semiconductors aimed at transforming the IGBT market.
-The company's semiconductors utilize IGTO, a silicon device designed as a direct replacement for IGBTs, offering substantial performance enhancements.
-This technology provides clients with efficient, scalable, and compatible semiconductor solutions to address power conversion challenges.
+Pakal Technologies develops IGTO-based semiconductors designed to enhance the IGBT market.
+Their products utilize IGTO, a silicon device that serves as a direct replacement for IGBTs, offering improved performance and compatibility.

 VUV Analytics